Description

 Activation and Protection of Pancreatic Beta Cells

-Appetite Suppression and Weight Loss
+Appetite Regulation and Weight Research

-Neurological Benefits
+Neurological Studies

 Conclusion